-According to the Atlas of MS, there are estimated to be around 2.3 million people with MS in the world.
-It’s not clear how many are under the age of 16, but up to ten per cent of people with MS experience their first symptoms before the age of 16.
+According to the Atlas of MS, there are estimated to be around 2.8 million people with MS in the world.
+MS not only affects adults; at least 30,000 children and teenagers under the age of 18 years are living with MS.

 Diagnosing MS in children is more challenging than in adults due to the frequency of other childhood disorders with similar symptoms and characteristics.
 Pediatricians may not be familiar with MS because they are not expecting to see it in children.
 However, as a result of increased awareness of childhood MS among neurologists and advances in technology, the number of children diagnosed with MS is steadily growing.

 Neurologists are finding that MS in children has different characteristics and there are fewer therapies that have been tested for being safe or effective for the treatment of children with MS. The first licensed therapy to treat pediatric MS – fingolimod – was approved in the US in 2018.
 The International Pediatric Multiple Sclerosis Study Group (IPMSSG) is a network of adult and pediatric neurologists, researchers, representatives of MS organisations and others.
 The group – which was funded by MSIF and our members for many years – aims to improve diagnosis and treatment of pediatric MS.

 If your child has been diagnosed with MS, or MS has been suggested as a possible cause for your child’s symptoms, you may have lots of questions.